gmc-code/PC-Python/docs/python/list_comprehensions.rst

     my_list_comprehension = [n for n in nums] print(my_list_comprehension)

-| The diagram has colouring to compare the use of for-loops with comprehensions.
+| The diagram below has colouring to compare the use of for-loops with comprehensions.

 .. image:: images/list_comprehension_colours1.png
     :scale: 60%

 ----

-Lists Example: range
+List Example: range
 -------------------------

 | In the code below, a for-loop is used to get each value from the range function then append it to a new list, my_list.